 Social media sites such as Facebook, Sina Weibo and WeChat are like honey to bees for fraudsters and counterfeiters.
-In order to track down illicit activity, we scan all major platforms around the world.
+In order to track down illicit activity, Yellow Brand Protection scan over 35 social media platforms around the world.
 But it doesn’t end there.
-In the battle against brand infringement, our sophisticated tools shine a spotlight on the ‘dark corners’ of the market too.
+In the battle against brand infringement, sophisticated tools are used to shine a spotlight on the ‘dark corners’ of the market too.

 An effective platform for crime

 With over two billion people – more than 25% of the earth’s population – having at least one social media account, it is not surprising that brand infringements in this space are soaring.
 According to one recent study, some 20% of posts about top fashion brands feature illicit products.
 And the sellers are operating in the wide open, posting a wide range of ads and images in the hope of attracting unwitting customers.
 Essentially, popular social media platforms are being used as giant amplifiers to attract ever more buyers.